jaeoheeail/addressbook-level3/doc/DeveloperGuide.md

 > 2a1.
 AddressBook shows an error message <br>
   Use case ends

 3a.
-The given index is invalid
+The given index is invalid (The index refers to the index number shown in the most recent listing.)

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2